 This animation was created with a QuickCam, on a 90 MHz Pentium system

 running Linux.
-Starting April 3, I stopped
+Starting April 3 (of a year long, long ago), I stopped

 shaving and started taking